mikegagnon/lights-out/README.md

 ## <a name="c5h3">Challenge 5, Hint 3</a>

-Here's the algorithm you need to use to solve the puzzle:
+Here's the algorithm you need to use for your puzzle solver:

 - For every light that is turned on, simulate a click on that light.
 - Keep track (in a 4x4 matrix) how many simulated clicks each light received
-- If a light is clicked (simulated) an even number of times, then it is as if the light never needs to be clicked in the solution
+- If a light is clicked (simulated) an *even* number of times, then it is as if the light never needs to be clicked in the solution
-- If a light is clicked (simulated) an odd number of times, then it is as if the light needs to be clicked exactly once
+- If a light is clicked (simulated) an *odd* number of times, then it is as if the light needs to be clicked exactly once

 [Back to Challenge 5](#c5)